An audio source must be connected to your audio device audio input/s (DOH!).

 Auto-create audio clip - This should be on by default.
 An Audio Clip will be automatically created in the Playlist.
 NOTE: Automatic Audio Clip placement only works in Song mode.

 Latency compensation - Turn ON.
 This removes an amount of time equal to the audio device latency (buffer length) from the start of the recording, ensuring the audio is aligned with the internal Playlist events.
-If the recorded audio still does not seem to be in sync, you may need to adjust the Playback Tracking options.
-Start with the 'Playback tracking source' options, but if these don't work you can manually set the 'Offset'.
-NOTE: This setting does not affect the live (monitored) sound, only the recording and doesn't have anything to do with the PDC delay panel (C) options.
+If the recorded audio still does not seem to be in sync, you may need to adjust the Playback tracking options.
+Start with the 'Playback tracking source' options, but if these don't work you can use the manual Audio input delay compensation.
+NOTE: This setting does not affect the live (monitored) sound, only the recording.
 See the point below on 'Monitoring' for ways to improve latency delay on the live audio passing through FL Studio.

 Bit-depth - This is the saved bit-depth and is the resolution of the waveforms amplitude quantization.
 '32-Bit floating point recording' is only necessary if your audio device is set to record at a bit-depth higher than 16-Bit so use the 32-Bit setting to save files recorded at 24-Bit.
 NOTE: FL Studio receives audio from the audio device as a pre-digitized stream, the bit-depth set in the Mixer has no effect on the recorded bit-depth (that is set in the audio device's own options and is shown in the hint bar when selecting items from the mixer INPUT menu).
 Saving a 16-Bit sample at 32-Bit will make the file significantly larger with no gain in quality.